yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 [![Compal CH7465LG ad](/static/wdriving/compal_ad.png)](/static/wdriving/compal_ad.png)

 Yep, that's the router I am talking about.
 UPC is asking me to upgrade to mega-strong UPC WiFi router (security swiss cheese).

-TODO: maps, kml, data sources...

-## Kismet deauth
-Initially we were flirting with an idea of active wardriving to validate our results on vulnerability of the passwords.
-For this we needed to capture WPA2 handshake

- - motivation
- - plugin
- - ....
-TODO

 [UPC hack]: https://deadcode.me/blog/2016/07/01/UPC-UBEE-EVW3226-WPA2-Reversing.html
 [Wifileaks]: https://deadcode.me/blog/2016/07/01/UPC-UBEE-EVW3226-WPA2-Reversing.html#wifileaks